On the roots of the equation $\zeta(s)=a$: Introduction and statement of the main results

 There is another related topic we want to investigate.
 The set of values of $\zeta(s)$ has the cardinality of the continuum.
-Some values might be non-simple values, namely if the derivative vanishes; however, $\zeta'(s)$ has only countably many zeros.
-Thus, there are only countably many numbers $a$ such that among all $a$-values there is at least one non-simple $a$-value.
-We conjecture that for any fixed complex number $a$, almost all $a$-values are simple.
-By a rather simple method Conrey, Ghosh \& Gonek \cite{cgg0} proved that there are infinitely many simple zeros of the zeta-function; in \cite{cgg} they have shown by technical refinement that more than ${19\over 27}$ of the nontrivial zeros are simple provided the Riemann hypothesis for the Riemann zeta-function and the generalized Lindel\"of hypothesis for all Dirichlet $L$-functions are true.
-It is our aim to extend their method to simple $a$-values; however, for the sake of simplicity and unconditionality, here we are not concerned with this type of quantitive results.
+For some values of $a$ the underlying $a$-points might be non-simple, namely if the derivative vanishes; however, $\zeta'(s)$ has only countably many zeros.
+Thus, there are only countably many numbers $a$ such that among all $a$-points there is at least one non-simple $a$-point.
+We conjecture that for any fixed complex number $a$, almost all $a$-points are simple.
+By a rather simple method Conrey, Ghosh \& Gonek \cite{cgg0} proved that there are infinitely many simple zeros of the zeta-function; in \cite{cgg} they have shown by technical refinement that more than ${19\over 27}$ of the nontrivial zeros are simple provided the Riemann hypothesis for the Riemann zeta-function and the generalized Lindel\"of hypothesis for all Dirichlet $L$-functions are true; the latter condition has been removed by Bui \& Heath-Brown \cite{bui2}.
+It is our aim to extend their method to simple $a$-points; however, for the sake of simplicity and unconditionality, here we are not concerned with this type of quantitive results.

 \begin{Theorem} Let $a$ be any fixed complex number.
 As $T\to\infty$,